HumanSignal/label-studio/docs/source/templates/transcribe_audio.md

 ---
-title: Transcribe an audio
+title: Audio Transcription
 type: templates
-order: 212
+order: 303
 ---

 Listen to an audio file and transcribe its content in natural language